nimogit/KPCC-iPad/README.md

 KPCC-iPad
 ==========

-The next-gen KPCC iOS App for iPad
+The next-gen KPCC iOS App for iPad.
+We open-sourced it on March 5th, 2014 at version 1.0.2.

 Config